 Her research has been published by The Poynter Institute, Nieman Journalism Lab, Columbia Journalism Review, The Chronicle of Higher Education, The Conversation and The Hartford Courant.
 Her writing has also appeared in Newsweek, Salon, Christian Science Monitor and Editor & Publisher.

 Prof. Shanahan was selected as a Fulbright U.S. Scholar in the 2020-21 class.
-In Summer 2022, she worked with faculty and students at Leyte Normal University in Tacloban, Leyte, Philippines to study pathways to news, trust in journalism, concerns about misinformation on social media, and the challenges faced by local journalists in Eastern Visayas.
+In Summer 2022, after a two-year delay due to the Covid-19 pandemic, she worked with faculty and students at Leyte Normal University in Tacloban, Leyte, Philippines to study pathways to news, trust in journalism, concerns about misinformation on social media, and the challenges faced by local journalists in Eastern Visayas.

 As a journalism instructor, Prof. Shanahan helps students gain proficiency in the evolving areas of digital news production and consumption.
 Her courses provide a practical and theoretical foundation in interactive communications, multimedia reporting and online storytelling.
 She has launched and directed two student-driven online publications: a weekly email newsletter called ‘Crash Course,’ and a podcast called ‘Behind the Stories.’